Cortina d'Ampezzo: Landmarks

 Near the bridge on the Bigontina River is the Town Hall, a palace in the Tyrolean style.
 Piazza Angelo Dibona houses several landmarks.
-The Ciasa de ra Regoles is one of the more important legal buildings in Ampezzo, where the "regolieri" — a council for the local villages that stood before the town merged — train the community and give administrative orders.
-It was at one time the see of Ampezzo's primary school.
+The Ciasa de ra Regoles is one of the more important legal buildings in Cortina d'Ampezzo, where the "regolieri" — a council for the local villages that stood before the town merged — train the community and give administrative orders.
+It was at one time the see of Cortina d'Ampezzo's primary school.
 Currently it contains the offices of Comunanza delle Regole d'Ampezzo and the Modern Art Museum "Mario Rimoldi".
 The main square of Cortina d'Ampezzo is named after the famous local mountain guide Angelo Dibona.

 Museums

 The Regole d'Ampezzo administer the Musei delle Regole d'Ampezzo, which covers three museums:

 Rinaldo Zardini Palaeontology Museum, Regole of Ampezzo Ethnographic Museum, and Mario Rimoldi Modern Art Museum.

 The Rinaldo Zardini Palaeontology Museum, established in 1975, is a paleontological museum with a collection of hundreds of fossils of all colors, shapes, and sizes, which were found, gathered, and cataloged by local photographer Rinaldo Zardini.
 All of the pieces were found in the Dolomites and tell of a time when these high mountain peaks were still on the bottom of a large tropical sea, populated by marine invertebrates, fish, corals, and sponges.

 The Regole of Ampezzo Ethnographic Museum is an ethnographic museum situated in an old restored Venetian sawmill at the confluence of the Boite and Felizon rivers to the north of the town.
 There are objects related to everyday life, rural, and pastoral practices in the vicinity; agricultural tools; techniques; materials processing; and clothing typical of the valley.

 The Mario Rimoldi Modern Art Museum is an art gallery, established in 1941, which preserves over 800 works by major Italian artists of the 20th century including Filippo De Pisis, Felice Carena, Pio Semeghini, Renato Guttuso, Tullio Garbari, Massimo Campigli, and many others.
 It also hosts temporary exhibitions on various topics.

 The Great War Tour stretches over 80 km across the mountains between Lagazuoi and Sass de Stria.
 It includes the Great War Open Air Museum with its trenches and tunnels.
 In winter it is accessible to skiers, but it is easier to visit on foot or by mountain bike in the summer months.